BhawikaMahajan/DAA-Practical-2021/README.md

 ##### (A) RED BLACK TREE :
 ###### Red black tree is used in process scheduling algorithms as it helps in faster insertions,retrievals and also it stores the elements in sorted order.

+##### (B) MINIMUM SPANNING TREE :
+###### These are mostly applied in network designs , also used to solve complex mathematics and in cluster analysis too.

+##### (C)
+*(i) INSERTION SORT : mostly used when no. of elements is small and useful when array is almost sorted.*

+*(ii) SELECTION SORT :It is an in place sorting technique and do not requires a lot of space for sorting.*

+*(iii) QUICK SORT :It is the fastest of all sorting techniques and used almost everywhere where stable sort is not needed.*

+*(iv) MERGE SORT :Used for sorting linked lists, also used for counting inversions in a list.*

+*(v) BUBBLE SORT :It uses less storage space.Can be used to sort the unsorted elements in a specifc order.*